photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     This specific example was tested with TrueNAS, but any NFS (and even other types) can be mounted by docker.
 So as long as you have some sort of share that can be mounted by docker, you can configure it here.

 !!! tip
-    Mounting the import directory to a share which is also accessible via other ways (e.g. Samba/CIFS) is especially handy, because you can dump all the data from you SD card / camera directly into that folder and trigger the index in the GUI afterwards.
+    Mounting the import folder to a share which is also accessible via other ways (e.g. Samba/CIFS) is especially handy, because you can dump all the data from you SD card / camera directly into that folder and trigger the index in the GUI afterwards.
 So you can skip the upload dialog in the GUI and it's a little faster.